EKS Getting Started

 - scripts:

-, with workspace (environment) configuration applied, implemented in bothbash
+terraform init,terraform planandterraform apply, with workspace (environment) configuration applied, implemented in bothbashandpowershellscripts.

 - Backend: